chrislovecnm/chrislovecnm.com/_posts/2017-10-28-choosing-a-cni-provider.md

 ### flannel

-> Flannel is a simple and easy way to configure a layer3 network fabric designed for Kubernetes.
+Brandon Phillips' views on flannel.

-@BrandonPhillips provided his views on flannel.
+Flannel is a simple and easy way to configure a layer3 network fabric designed for Kubernetes.
+No external database (uses kubernetes API), simple performant works anywhere VXLAN default, can be layered with Calico policy engine (Canal).

-> no external database (uses kubernetes API), simple performant works anywhere VXLAN default, can be layered with Calico policy engine (Canal).
 Oh, and lots of users.

 Techtonics,  CoreOS's Commercial Kuberentes product, uses a combination of flannel and Felix from Calico, much like Canal.

 ### kopeio-vxlan

-@justinsb the founder of kope-vxlan provided this:
+Justin Santa Barbara the founder of kope-vxlan provided this:

-> Pioneered the model that everyone is now using, No baggage, with  Minimal CNI dependencies.
+Pioneered the model that everyone is now using, No baggage, with  Minimal CNI dependencies.
 Currently, there is lower adoption.

 ### kube-router